DanySK/course-laboratory-of-software-systems/slides/content/23-ddd-principles-and-application/_index.md

 * DDD encourages an iterative process of collaboration to explore a model and develop a shared language between development teams and domain experts

-* Business Logic or "Domain Logic" is embedded into the process at its inception, where processes, workflows, functionality and entity relationships are determined
+* Business Logic or "Domain Logic" is embedded into the process at its inception, where processes, workflows, functionality, and entity relationships are determined

 * DDD approach is not top-down, abstract, nor does it ignore iterative rapid prototypes
-    * It force the separation of logical layers and ensures that the Business Logic, not the UI, is the key aspect of development
+    * It forces the separation of logical layers and ensures that the Business Logic, not the UI, is the key aspect of development

 ---